telemetryinsights/SmartThings/Lutron RadioRA Classic/README.md

-# RadioRA Classic Smart Bridge
+# Lutron RadioRA Classic Tools

 [![GitHub Release][releases-shield]][releases]
 [![License][license-shield]](LICENSE.md)

-Credit goes to Stephen Harris at Homemations for developing this Python-based Lutron RadioRA Classic server and SmartThings scripts.
+Tools for integrating with Lutron RadioRA Classic light switches and dimmers including a REST-RS232 bridge plus additional optional SmartThings scripts.
+Credit goes to Stephen Harris at Homemations for developing this Python-based Lutron RadioRA Classic RESTful server and SmartThings scripts.

-### Lutron RadioRA Classic Smart Bridge
+### RadioRA Classic Smart Bridge

-RESTful server and SmartThings support for controlling Lutron RadioRA Classic light switches and dimmers (this original Lutron lighting system is also called RadioRA 1 or Legacy RadioRA).
+RESTful server for controlling lighting switches and dimmers for Lutron's RadioRA Classic system (this original Lutron lighting system is also called RadioRA 1 or Legacy RadioRA).
 The RadioRA Classic Smart Bridge must by run on a system (such as a Raspberry Pi) with a physical RS232 serial connection to one of Lutron's RadioRA Classic hardware serial modules such as the RA-RS232 or Chronos RA-SBT-CHR.

-See [Bridge/ sub-directory](Bridge/) for instructions on setting up the hardware bridge.
+See [Bridge/ sub-directory](Bridge/) for instructions on setting up the RadioRA Classic Smart Bridge.

 ### SmartThings Setup

-See [SmartThings/ sub-directory](SmartThings/) for the Groovy scripts that must be installed for your SmartThings hub.
+See [SmartThings/ sub-directory](SmartThings/) for the Groovy scripts that must be installed for your SmartThings hub which integrate your RadioRA Classic Smart Bridge into SmartThings.

-2. Install the SmartApp and Device Handler for your SmartThings hub via the [SmartThings Groovy IDE](https://graph.api.smartthings.com/).

-3. ... more instructions to follow